You might look at your toddler and wonder if you are doing a good job raising a confident, empathetic human being.

 Empathy and emotional intelligence are synonymous with each other.
 Your toddler might hardly show empathy at their age; you have a responsibility to help them develop it.
 You have to teach and name these feelings for them to understand.

 When you feel a particular emotion, explain it to them.
-Please help them to understand when someone is feeling angry, jealousy, sadness or joyful.
+Please help them understand when someone feels angry, jealous, sad, or joyous.

 Once they can relate to these feelings, they can recognize them when others display them.